istreamdata/orientgo/README.md

 I have marked this last commit to quux00/ogonori with a "v1" tag, so if you need pull that down for a transition period, you can use that tag.

 Thanks for the support and help from those that have contributed ideas and code.
 I will likely be contributing to the istreamdata ogonori codebase in the near future, so my vote is that we rally around their repo as the canonical Golang OrientDB driver.
-Once it gets to a solid production state, we can recommend that OrientDB post it on their website as the recommend Go driver for OrientDB.
+Once it gets to a solid production state, we can recommend that OrientDB post it on their website as the recommended Go driver for OrientDB.

 -Michael Peterson